San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - This year, the Colts have two ATS wins in three games as an underdog of 3.5 points or more.

-- Indianapolis' games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Indianapolis' games this season have hit the over on three of six set point totals (50%).

-- When Indianapolis scores more than 23.8 points, it is 4-0 against the spread and 2-2 overall.
+- When Indianapolis records more than 23.8 points, it is 4-0 against the spread and 2-2 overall.

-- Indianapolis is 4-1 against the spread and 2-3 overall when the team churns out more than 329.8 yards.
+- In games that Indianapolis totals more than 329.8 yards, the team is 4-1 against the spread and 2-3 overall.

-- This season the Colts have turned the ball over five times, three more than the 49ers' takeaways (2).
+- The Colts have turned the ball over five times this season, three more turnovers than the 49ers have forced (2).

 Home and road insights

-- Away from home, Indianapolis has two wins against the spread and is 1-2 overall.
+- Indianapolis is 1-2 overall, with two wins against the spread, away from home.

-- In three away games this season, Indianapolis has hit the over twice.
+- In three road games this season, Indianapolis has gone over the total twice.

 Powered by Data Skrive.